nishantjr/ml-tableau/docs/tableau.md

     We call a winning strategy for player $0$ a pre-model, and a winning strategy for player $1$ a refutation.

+In the next sections we prove some important theorems:

+Theorem

+:   If a guarded pattern has a tableau with a pre-model, then it is satisfiable.

+Theorem

+:   If a guarded pattern has a tableau with a refutation, then it is unsatisfiable.

+Theorem

+:   Every tableau has either a pre-model or refutation a refutation but not both.

 \newpage